HYKY/hyky-services/README.md

 - tuupola/slim-jwt-auth `v2.3+`
 - vlucas/phpdotenv `v2.4+`

-These are the development dependencies (not really used):
+These are the development dependencies:
 - phpunit/phpunit `v6.5+`

+There will be a documentation for this project very soon, which will depend on `node.js`.

 -----